krakend/krakend-documentation/backends/service-discovery.md

 {{< /note >}}

 The chosen **service discovery strategy** determines how to retrieve (statically or dynamically) the final list of IPs, hostnames, or services pointing to your backends.
 If your host list is dynamic, you can use an external service discovery provider and let KrakenD interact with it to get the hosts.
-If your host list is static (it doesn't change) or you use a service name or an external balancer, you can use `static` resolution and directly use the values provided under `host[]`.
+If your host list is static (it doesn't change) or you use a service name or an external load balancer, you can use `static` resolution and directly use the values provided under `host[]`.

 KrakenD must be in a network that can reach any declared hosts.
 With more than one host, KrakenD [load balances](/docs/throttling/load-balancing/) the connections to the hosts in the list.